DJrMartin/Multimodale_data_for_prediction/README.md

 If you use this resource in your research, please cite it as:

-> [Martin D. et al.] *Sequential integration of multimodal data from serum improves the predictive performance of hepatic lipid accumulation in mice.*.
-GitHub Repository, [2025].
+> [Martin D. et al.] *Sequential integration of multimodal data from serum improves the predictive performance of hepatic lipid accumulation in mice.* <https://github.com/DJrMartin/Multimodale_data_for_prediction.git>, [2025].

 ## Contact